 The choice of ice cream maker is key to making gelato.
 In particular, you want a maker with a gelato setting that will more slowly churn the mixture.
 This ensures there is less air in the final product producing the desired texture.
 Please see my discussion on equipment for making gelato.

-Lastly, an immersion blender is super useful tool for completely mixing the bananas, sugar and liquids.
+Lastly, an immersion blender is a super useful tool for completely mixing the strawberries, sugar, and liquids.
+If you don’t have one, a regular blender will be fine.

-Even under the best of storage, after about 3 or 4 days, the gelato will become a slight bit icier.
+Even under the best of storage, after about 3 or 4 days, the gelato will become a slightly bit icier.
 Still tasty yes, but not quite as good of texture.

 - 3 cups strawberries, untrimmed.
 After roughly chopping and trimming should produce about 2 cups or 285 grams